Kilgore, Texas Explained

 History

-The new town received a post office in 1873 and, with a station and transportation for getting commodity crops to market, soon began to draw residents and businesses away from New Danville.
+A post office was built in Kilgore in 1873 and with a station and transportation for getting commodity crops to market, the city soon began drawing residents and businesses away from New Danville.
 By 1885, the population had reached 250, and the community had two cotton gins, a church, and a school (for white children only).
 The racially segregated Kilgore Independent School District was organized in 1910.
 By 1914 the town had two banks, several businesses, and a reported population of 700.
 The 1920s showed continued steady growth, and by 1929 Kilgore was home to an estimated 1,000 residents.

 Prosperity came to a halt, however, when Kilgore was dealt severe blows by a steep decline in cotton prices (on which most of the town's economy was still based), and the effects of the Great Depression.
 Businesses began to close and, by the middle of 1930, the population had fallen to 500; the community appeared destined to become a ghost town.
 Many Blacks joined the Great Migration out of the South to northern, midwestern, and western cities for work.